 The quality of its employees is a major asset for the Group, especially for the industry in which quality and prestige is what differentiates itself from its competitors.
 The Group values their staff and take all possible measures to retain them, in particular by offering them good career advancement opportunities and an attractive, employee-friendly working environment.
-As at 31 December 2022, the Group employed a total of 799 (2021: 786) staff, made up of 773 in China (Mainland), 22 in China (Hong Kong) and 4 in Singapore.
-Of which, 614 staff provide sales, technical and customer services, with the remaining being involved in management, administration, finance and other supporting roles.
+The Group comply with all equal opportunity laws and regulations in the areas where the Group operate, and are committed to offering equal pay for men and women doing equivalent jobs.